 A well-rounded physical activity program includes aerobic exercise and strength training exercise, but not necessarily in the same session.
-This blend helps maintain or improve cardiorespheating and muscular fitness and overall health and function.
-Regular physical activity will provide more health benefits than sporadic, high intensity wellouts, so choose exercises you are likely to enjoy and that you can incorporate into your schedule.
+This blend helps maintain or improve cardiorespiratory and muscular fitness and overall health and function.
+Regular physical activity will provide more health benefits than sporadic, high intensity workouts, so choose exercises you are likely to enjoy and that you can incorporate into your

-ACSM's physical activity recommendations for healthy adults, updated in 2011, recommend at least 30 minutes of moderate-intensity physical activity (working hard enough to break a sweat, but still able to carry on a conversation) five days per week, to 20 minutes of more vigorous activity three days per week.
+ACSM's physical activity recommendations for healthy adults, updated in 2011, recommend at least 30 minu of moderate-Intensity physical activity (working hard enough to break a sweat, but still able to carry on a conversation) five days per-week, or 20 minutes of more vigorous activity three days per week.
 Combinations of moderate- and vigorous-intensity activity can be performed to meet this recommendation.